 Assembly Instructions

 Backyard Chicken Coop

-Model 2 Winter 2024 V1.2
+Model 2 Spring 2025 V2.0

 copyright ® Roost & Root all rights reserv

-Step 10B - Optional Storm Panels XL Model Egg Box: You will need to put some sort of a liner in the bottom of the egg boxes.
-We recommend a cut up door mat that can be washed, or one of our egg box liners that you can purchase.
-An egg might get broken or some chickens will prefer sleeping in the egg boxes at times in the year, and a liner makes it easy to wash.
-The egg boxes being dark is what makes a chicken lay there versus somewhere else.
-Sometimes (some chickens) will be rule breakers :-/
+Step 10B - Optional Storm Panels XL Model

-Waterer: If you bought the waterer, you will need to rotate it downward to dump the water and then the nipples can fit through the keyhole on the side of the entry cutout by rotating it.
+12 11 Waterer: If you bought the waterer, you will need to rotate it downward to dump the water and then the nipples can fit through the keyhole on the side of the entry cutout by rotating it.
 Dump into a bucket if you don't want the ground getting wet.
 We do this to protect the nipples and the brackets from the weight of the waterer when full.
 If you live in a cold area, the cap on your waterer has a slot for an electrical cord that will allow a fish tank style heater to be immersed in the water and help keep it from freezing.
 We also make a "freeze resistant poultry nipple" that has been proven to work down to about 0F before it starts failing.
 That can be helpful.
 Visit our website or call for more.
 Feeder: If you ordered the feeder: Feed may clog in very damp climates or when using feeds that do not have clumping agents.
 Usually, shaking the feeder will dislodge clogged feed.
 If persistent, the angled chute in the feeder can have some of the material removed from the exit opening...a little at a time until you achieve the performance you want.
 Choosing Chickens: You should choose a chicken that is typical for your area... climate wise.
 The coop is built for average sized adult breed chickens.
 Some bantam breeds may have trouble using the waterer, getting to the roost bar, or the egg box.
 We can help you if you want to keep Bantams.
 You can.
 Keep in mind that silkies don't do well in cold or wet conditions.
 Very large breeds such as Jersey Giants are also not recommended.
 Climate: Adult fully feathered standard chickens are extremely cold tolerant.
 Several breeds can easily handle sub zero temperatures... like even down to -15 or -20 below if given protection from wind and moisture.
 Chickens struggle in 100+ temps and need lots of shade, water and air movement.
 Storm Panels: Optional storm panels are primarily for snow and subzero wind sheltering.
 They should only be installed when temperatures are consistently below freezing and/or to keep snow from accumulating too much in the coop.
 Chicken don't mind snow but its best that they not get wet from snow... then freeze.
 That's how frostbite happens.
 You should not close up the air vents completely at the top of the roof of the coop as the chickens need ventilation at night while sleeping.